 - How do I register for the meeting?

-- When you sign up as a Student Volunteer, there will be a link to the meeting registration.
-You may also sign up for additional activities, lunches, fieldtrips, workshops, etc., you will need purchase these additional activities at the time that you are registering.
+- After you sign up as a Student Volunteer, there is a link to meeting registration.
+During the registration process, you can also sign up for additional activities such as lunches, fieldtrips, workshops, etc.

 - Why do you need my credit card number?

-- We require your credit card number in case you are unable to work the required 10 hours to receive a complimentary registration.
-Your credit card will be charged after the GSA Annual Meeting at the Early Registration rate ($105 for Student Members).
+- We require your credit card number in case you are unable to work the required 10 hours to receive complimentary registration (US$109 charge), or if you cancel after 26 September (US$30 charge).

 - Must I be a member of GSA to participate?

-- Yes, you do need to be a member of GSA to participate in the Student Volunteer Program.
-There will be a link to join GSA on the Student Volunteer information page.
+- Yes, you need to be a student member of GSA to participate in the Student Volunteer Program.
+There is a link to join GSA on the Student Volunteer information page.